foundriesio/docs/release-notes/rn_v95.md

 >   - NVIDIA Tegra BSP updated to the L4T R35.6.0 release, without major changes
 >   - NXP BSP updated to the lf-6.6.52-2.2.0 release, including updates to U-Boot and Kernel, which could cause patch conflicts

-Please also check the respective vendor BSP release notes for more information.
+Please check the respective vendor BSP release notes for more information.